Empower And Help Global Awareness Challenge 2021

 Our panel of esteemed expert judges will be looking for the following specific factors when judging your video.
 They will be following the following rubric.
-Videos will be officially accepted, selected and judged only from registered contestants who have emailed the release form and completed the registration process.
+Videos will be officially accepted, selected, and judged only from registered contestants who have emailed the release form and completed the registration process.

 - Message: This is what you want the judges and the world to know about your cause.
 It is your time to educate and raise awareness on your topic.
-It needs to be clear what the topic is and easy to understand.
+It needs to be clear what the issue is and easy to understand.

 - Originality/creativity: This is your time to shine!
 You want the content of your video to be unique and something that you came up with on your own.
 Get creative, think outside of the box, and have fun!